 In February 2015, the Company entered into a Pre-Development and Earn-In Binding Agreement with PanTerra in which PanTerra can earn a 50% interest in the New Polaris project by spending a total of CAD\$10 million in three stages of predevelopment.
-The Company received CAD\$250,000 in February 2015 to proceed with metallurgical test work, technical and economic review, and environmental baseline data collection, and further funds of CAD\$250,000 were received in May 2015.
-In August 2015, PanTerra had informed the Company that it will not be able to commit to further expenditures to commence Stage Two exploration and permitting work on the Company's New Polaris project until PanTerra receives the approval from the Dominican Republic government for importing New Polaris gold concentrate into the country for processing.
-As at December 31, 2015, funds of \$69,000 remain for Stage One expenditures as specified pursuant to the agreement between the Company and PanTerra.
+In September 2016, PanTerra provided 30-day notice of its intent to withdraw from the first option of the agreement, which agreement was effectively terminated on October 22, 2016.
+As at December 31, 2016, funds of \$35,000 remain for Stage One expenditures as specified pursuant to the agreement between the Company and PanTerra which was expended in 2017.